prabodar/reverie/_posts/2023-01-29-Neural-Network.md

 layout: post
 title:  Pullquotes
 categories:
-excerpt: The history of Neural Networks is quite fascinating! #ArtificialIntelligence #DeepLearning #MachineLearning
+excerpt: The history of Neural Networks is quite fascinating!
+Checkout some of the impressive worls !
 ---